 Driving to Reno is a great option, and it's one of the most popular ways to get there.
 US-395 takes you to Reno from Southern California, while I-80 runs from San Francisco and other northern Californian cities.
 If you are coming from Las Vegas, you'll need to take US-95, US-50 and then I-80 into Reno.

 For most visitors, accommodation in Reno is all about picking the right hotel resort.
 If that sounds like you, check out the Atlantis Casino Resort and Spa and Grand Sierra Resort, which also features an on-site amusement park.
-High-quality motels include the Residence Inn and the Best Western Airport Plaza, but there are also small B&Bs to pick from, such as N2 Mules Ranch.
+High-quality non-gaming hotels include Residence Reno Downtown Hotel & Spa and Whitney Peak, but there are smaller boutique hotels to choose from like The Jesse and Kramer’s Midtown.

 Midtown - just south of Downtown Reno, Midtown is the place to relax with a coffee or enjoy a few beers with friends.
 It's home to the Nevada Museum of Art and it's also the city's premier shopping district thanks to boutiques like Chocolate Walrus, second-hand stores like Recycled Records, and myriad craft shops to explore.